allyswank/s4b-project/README.md

 This script is only the beginning of many that it takes to fully analyze and publish RNA-seq data.
 The [**Future Directions**](#Future-Directions) section outlines the programs and suggested statistics that can be used to understand the differential gene expression between treatments.

-Total RNA was extracted from the common mouse species, *Mus musculus*, that was exposed to two separate treatment groups.
+Total RNA was extracted from the common mouse species, *Mus musculus*, that was exposed to two separate treatment groups: mouse with granzyme B-deficient TCRβ+CD4+ T cells and wild type mouse.
 We thank these mice for their service and dedication to the advancement of our scripting skills.

 # Script Functions